Vinomo4/Bicing-Bot/README.md

 ## Architecture

-The project folder contains four files, one being this Readme; a second one used for the installation; and two more files directly related to the code of the bot.
+The repository folder contains several files, one being this README.
+The rest of them are:
+* [`requirements.txt`](./requirements.txt) is used for [installation](#installation). and two more files directly related to the code of the bot.
-The `data.py` contains all the code related to the data acquisition, graph construction and calculations over the said graph.
-On the other hand, `bot.py` has the code related to the Telegram functionality of the bot.
+* [`data.py`](./data.py) contains all the code related to the data acquisition, graph construction and calculations over the said graph.
+* On the other hand, [`bot.py`](./bot.py) has the code related to the Telegram® functionality of the bot.

+*Note: The rest of the files in the master branch are auxiliary or license related*

 ## Installation